History of Auckland: Loss of capital status

-Eventually in 1865, Port Nicholson became the capital and, now known as Wellington.
+Eventually in 1865, Port Nicholson, now known as Wellington, became the capital.
 The advantages of a central position became even more obvious as the South Island grew in prosperity with the discovery of gold in Otago, and with the development of sheep farming and refrigeration, especially refrigerated ships that allowed chilled meat to be safely shipped to Britain.
 Parliament met for the first time in Wellington in 1862.
 In 1868 Government House in Wellington became the primary residence of the Governor, although moves to dispense with one in Auckland have never succeeded, in fact for a while the Government maintained a third residence in Christchurch.
 The return of the Vice-regal household to Auckland was regarded as the start of the Social Season in Auckland and until the turn of the 20th century was marked by a parade from the dockside up Queen Street to Government House.

 Aucklanders reacted to the loss of the status of capital by a campaign of redevelopment and rebuilding; including the replacement third Government House, built in 1856 in an attempt to retain the status.
 The house was in use until 1962, when the fourth Government House was established in Mount Eden.
 Money was flowing into the city from the goldfields in the Coromandel and resulted in the construction of several public buildings and facilities.
 Throughout the latter part of the 19th century, Auckland continued to have a major part to play in the cultural landscape of the country.
 This was largely due to it continuing to be a major port and in particular, the location of the Devonport Naval Base; both the 1902 Royal Tour and especially the 1908 visit by the American Fleet underscored this status.
 Prior to the opening of the Panama Canal the sea route from Britain was via South Africa and Australia, the opening of the Canal in 1914 altered this and Auckland's port became one of the most important features of the New Zealand economy.